 - Scuba diving with soft contacts rarely causes any issues

-It is recommended that any diver scuba diving with contacts should always bring re-wetting drops with them.
+Divers scuba diving with contacts should bring rewetting drops with them.
 Although it is rare, soft contact lenses can become stuck on the eye(s) due to the increased pressure from the dive.
-Re-wetting drops can help the diver’s contacts become unstuck from the eye(s) or just provide greater comfort and relief from dryness.
+Rewetting drops can help the diver’s contacts become unstuck from the eye(s) or provide greater comfort and relief from dryness.

-The first and most important step when buying a dive mask is to choose one which fits comfortably and securely.
-If you are new to diving, you can check out our beginners guide to buying a mask.
+The first and most important step when buying a dive mask is to choose one that fits comfortably and securely.
+If you are new to diving, you can check out our beginner’s guide to buying a mask.

 - Your prescription will determine the type of corrective lens you need